Best cheap TVs: Seven great value TVs

 - Black levels can look washed out

-The 65EQ3EA features smarts are provided by Android TV, ensuring you’re not left wanting when it comes to films, TV and music.
-Though we found Android interface easy enough to navigate, in terms of curating content, we felt the results could have been more personal.
+If you’re looking for a bigger screen for less than £1000, the Sharp 65EQ3EA is one to consider.
+It’s an Android TV, ensuring you’re not left wanting for apps and though we found Android interface easy enough to navigate, in terms of recommended content, we felt the results could be more personal.

-You also get Chromecast and Google Assistant to both cast content to the screen and for voice control operation.
-If you’re a gamer, we wouldn’t recommend getting this screen as we measured lag at 50ms at 1080p resolution.
-That’s slow if you’re into first person shooters or any type of game that requires a quick response time.
-A TV like the Samsung BU8000 is quicker, but that model suffers from a sluggish interface and inferior picture quality.
+You get Chromecast and Google Assistant to stream content to the TV and for voice control operation.
+If you’re a gamer, we wouldn’t recommend getting this screen as we measured lag at a slow 50ms.

-Unlike Samsung’s cheaper QLED TVs, the Sharp 65EQ3EA is kitted out with Dolby Vision, and it results in a colourful image with shows such as Stranger Things and Wednesday on Netflix.
+The Sharp 65EQ3EA is kitted out with Dolby Vision, and it results in a colourful image with shows such as Stranger Things and Wednesday on Netflix.
 We did note that there was a orange push to complexions in Dolby Vision, but found it a minor issue.
-With HDR content, black levels aren’t as firm as we’d like, and this affects contrast.
-Nevertheless, this is still a more vibrant performance the the Samsung BU8000.
+With HDR content, black levels aren’t as firm as we’d like, which affects contrast.
+A TV like the Samsung Q80D would offer a stronger HDR performance, although the 65-inch model is price above £1000.

-The audio from its Harman Kardon sound system is much better than we anticipated, producing a big spacious soundstage with dialogue that’s always clear and mostly free from sibilance.
-Bass won’t rival a soundbar but it’s a punchy performance that provides some excitement.
-It’s also compatible with Dolby Atmos and DTS:X, though you have to switch between the two in the settings to get the best performance.
+The audio from its Harman Kardon sound system is better than we anticipated, producing a big spacious soundstage with dialogue that’s clear and mostly free from sibilance.
+Bass won’t rival a soundbar but it’s a punchy performance that provides excitement.
+It’s also compatible with Dolby Atmos and DTS:X, though you have to switch between the two in the settings.

 All-in-all, this is a solid 65-inch 4K TV for the outlay, and well worth considering if you’re after good smarts, picture and sound in one affordable package.